microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 - `rapidjson` from `my-ports`
 - `curl` from `vcpkg/ports

-### Example: Using overlay ports to replace system package manager
+### Example: Using overlay ports to use a system package manager dependency

-To use an overlay port to replace a dependency from the system package manager, see our [blog post](https://devblogs.microsoft.com/cppblog/using-system-package-manager-dependencies-with-vcpkg/).
+To use a system package manager dependency over a vcpkg one, refer to our [blog post](https://devblogs.microsoft.com/cppblog/using-system-package-manager-dependencies-with-vcpkg/).